term7/DaemonLeash/README.md

 ### INSTALLATION

 We have written an Install_DaemonLeash.sh that will set up DaemonLeash for you.
-Simply drag and drop the installation script into a terminal window, type your password and the script will run all necessary commands for you.
+Simply drag and drop the installation script into a terminal window, when prompted type your admin password and the script will run all necessary commands for you.
 You can review the whole installation process in your terminal window.
 If you don't want to use DaemonLeash anymore, simply run Remove_DaemonLeash.sh.